Alicepinch/roots-cafe/TESTING.md

 ### About us section
 ---
 When in phone view I noticed that the layout didnt look great for the about us section.
-To fix this I duplicated the "id="sustainable-coffee-container" and added in a Mobile coffee section which would only show in mobile view.
-This is clearly commented out in the [index.html](index.html) file.
+To fix this I duplicated the Sustainable Coffee Container and added in a Mobile coffee section.
+This is clearly commented out in my [index.html](index.html) file.

-In the CSS I set the original section "id="sustainable-coffee-container" for smaller screen sizes as "display: none;" So that in smaller screen sizes the new section "id="mobile-coffee-container"" would show.
+In the CSS I set the original container "id="sustainable-coffee-container" for smaller screen sizes as "display: none;" So that in smaller screen sizes the new section "id="mobile-coffee-container"" would show.

-I then made sure that on larger screen sized the "mobile-coffee-container" would not show.
+I then made sure that on larger screen size the "mobile-coffee-container" would not show.

+Code:

 ``` {
 @media screen and (min-width: 768px) {